 Therapy radiographers are specially trained staff that operate the radiotherapy planning and treatment machines.
 They will be able to answer any questions or concerns that you may have.
+We have male and female staff.

-Before treatment starts you will receive a list of your radiotherapy appointments which will include a planning session and all your radiotherapy treatment dates and times.
+Before treatment starts you will receive a list of your radiotherapy appointments.
+It will include a planning session and all your radiotherapy treatment dates and times.